ahrm/sioyek-documentation/docs/source/usage.rst

 2. It highlights the current line being read which reduces eye strain and prevents losing your place in PDF files.

 - You can move the visual mark to the next/previous line by pressing :code:`j`/:code:`k` (:code:`move_visual_mark_down` and :code:`move_visual_mark_up` commands).
-- You can toggle visual scroll mode by pressing :code:`f7`.
+- You can toggle visual scroll mode by pressing :code:`f7` (:code:`toggle_visual_scroll` command).
 In this mode, mouse wheel moves the visual mark up and down.

 Search
 ^^^^^^